Selected: fully customisable

 • Two dinners: street food tour in Vientiane; one in Nam Et-Phou Louey NPA

-• Three full-day experiences: a visit to Plain of Jars sites 2 & 3, as well as a nearby community project; kayaking and hiking in Nong Khiaw; hike through ethnic minority villages in Muang La
+• Four full-day experiences: guided tour of Vientiane; a visit to Plain of Jars sites 2 & 3, as well as a nearby community project; kayaking and hiking in Nong Khiaw; hike through ethnic minority villages in Muang La

-• Six half-day experiences; city tour of Vientiane; a visit to Plain of Jars site 1; the Vieng Xai Caves; picnic breakfast at the Kuang Si waterfalls; Luang Prabang city tour; MandaLao elephant sanctuary
+• Five half-day experiences: a visit to Plain of Jars site 1; the Vieng Xai Caves; picnic breakfast at the Kuang Si waterfalls; Luang Prabang city tour; MandaLao elephant sanctuary

 • Two evening experiences: street food tour in Vientiane; sunset cruise on the Mekong River